S3 EP7: Emma Doran

 I shovel it up

-off the plate into my garb.
+off the plate into my gob.
 It's a quick thing.

 You've got to get that over with.
-That is a bit of a shadow statement, isn't it?
+That is a breakfast you don't even, isn't it?
 So, Emma, you fueled up with a frankly disgusting selection of foods that should never be put together.

 What are you doing now?